shopwp/documentation/docs/shortcodes/wps_collections.md

 # [wps_collections]

-The ShopWP collections shortcode displays a list of collections.
-Each collection will link to a detail page listing the products that belong to it.
+The `[wps_collections]` shortcode will display one or more collections in a grid.
+By default, each collection will link to a detail page containing the products that belong to it.
+You can optionally show the products that belong to each collection as well by using the [`collections_excludes`](#collections_excludes) attribute.

-Watch our [quick video tutorial](https://www.youtube.com/watch?v=v3AC2SPK40o&t=0s) to learn how to use this.
+If you wish to customize the products that show with a collection, just add any attribute from the [products shortcode](/shortcodes/wps_products).

 ## Example Usage